thaychansy/belly-button-challenge/README.md

 <!-- BUILT -->

-## Built with D3 js and Plotly Framework
+## Built with D3 and Plotly Framework

 D3.js and Plotly are two popular JavaScript libraries used for creating interactive and visually appealing data visualizations.
 While they share a common goal, they offer distinct approaches and cater to different needs.